There are currently no products in the cart.

 While it’s a popular myth, there isn’t a whole lot of evidence that you can target fat loss in certain areas of your body.
 In fact, most credible studies have thoroughly debunked the spot reduction theory.

 Although you may not be able to reduce stubborn body fat with targeted exercise, there are several things you can do to maximize your fat-burning potential.
-In addition to restricting your calorie intake, weight training and HIIT can both help you to reduce fat in even the most stubborn areas.
+In addition to restricting your calorie intake, weight training and HIIT can help you to reduce fat in even the most stubborn areas of your body.

 In combination with a healthy lifestyle, supplements like HMB, caffeine, choline, and l-carnitine have also been shown to help with weight loss and body recomposition.